the-name-is-barath/2111_Madha_engineering_college_Fake_news_detection_using_NLP/README.md

-Building a AI-powered Fake news detection using NLP involves several steps.
+Fake news detection using NLP involves several steps.
 Here is a high-level overview of the process :

 1.Importing and installing libraries: